KhadijahAljufri/Calculator/README.md

 # Calculator
 Hello!
-This Khadijah Aljufri calculator project, give it a star!
+This is Khadijah Aljufri calculator project, give it a star!